Physiotherapy Ludlow

 What Does a Chartered Physiotherapist Do?

-Chartered Physiotherapists are healthcare professionals who are experts in the assessment, diagnosis, and treatment of injuries, diseases, and conditions that affect the musculoskeletal, neurological, and respiratory systems.
-They use a variety of techniques to correct and improve the body’s natural healing mechanisms, without the use of medication or drugs, except when prescribed by a doctor.
-Their ultimate aim is to help patients attain optimal physical function and quality of life.
+A Chartered Physiotherapist is a healthcare professional who specialises in evaluating, diagnosing, and treating injuries, diseases, and conditions that affect the musculoskeletal, neurological, and respiratory systems.
+They utilise a range of techniques to improve and correct the body’s natural healing mechanisms, without the requirement for medication or drugs, except when prescribed by a doctor.
+Their primary objective is to assist patients in achieving optimal physical function and quality of life.

 What Conditions Can Be Treated by a Physiotherapist?